bismerk/ElectrodoDoc-server/README.md

-# Go API Server for Wooden
+# Go API Server for Woden

 Specification for Wooden REST API